learn-safran-navigation-timing/skydel-plug-ins-documentation/development-environment/ubuntu-18.md

 ---
 description: >-
-  Here's how you need setup your development environment on Ubuntu 18.04 in order to compile the Skydel Plug-ins examples.
-It's also useful for user who wants to develop their own Plug-in.
+  This section contains instructions on how to setup your development environment in Ubuntu 18.04 in order to compile the Skydel Plug-ins examples.
+They are also useful for a user who wants to develop their own Plug-in.
 ---